-USD's Strategic Directions planning process is a hallmark of Dr. Mary E. Lyons' presidency.
-She strongly believes in the importance of establishing broad, far-reaching strategic directions to sustain a variety of planning initiatives rather than defining narrowly focused goals that may lose their relevance as circumstances change.
+USD's Strategic Directions planning process was a hallmark of Dr. Mary E. Lyons' presidency.
+She strongly believed in the importance of establishing broad, far-reaching strategic directions to sustain a variety of planning initiatives rather than defining narrowly focused goals that may lose their relevance as circumstances change.

 President Lyons launched the first cycle of this multi-year planning process in October of 2003.
 The Steering Committee used input from campus and community constituents to refresh the mission statement, restate the core values, craft a vision statement, and draft five broad-based strategic directions.
 During the next five years, several committees and task forces worked to implement a number of institutionally-defined strategic initiatives.

 By the fall of 2010, those initiatives were incorporated into the structure of USD and the university was ready for new challenges.
-President Lyons launched a second cycle of planning to establish new directions and initiatives that will build upon the mission, values, and vision statements already in place.
-Six new strategic directions were approved by the Board of Trustees in May of 2011, and nine new initiatives are now underway.
+Dr. Lyons launched a second cycle of planning to establish new directions and initiatives that would build upon the mission, values, and vision statements already in place.
+Six new strategic directions were approved by the Board of Trustees in May of 2011.